 What may be keeping you up at night is that Uncle Bob has never been a particularly astute businessman.
 He is a researcher; he spends his time in a lab, after all.
 However, he is calm under pressure, he is admired by many for his common-sense approach to problems and he knows how to keep to a budget.
 You could do worse, but there is still something nagging at you about Uncle Bob.

 Choosing an alternate

 While you are considering who to name as your executor, you should also think about a successor, someone who can take over if your first choice is, for some reason, unable to serve.
 If you prefer, you can also ask the executor you appoint to name a successor; you can always approve or disapprove the choice.

 The final decision

 One of the qualities you want in your executor is someone who is conservative in terms of managing money.
 Your Uncle Bob fits this description, and in most respects, you feel he would be a good choice.
 However, the biggest problem with Uncle Bob as executor has finally occurred to you: This man is 12 years older than you are and may well pass away before you do, so you must cross him off your list.
 Now who should you choose?
 The best option may be to select a third party.
 Stay proactive.
-Lower your stress level and get good advice by reaching out to an attorney experienced with estate planning matters.
+Lower your stress level and get good advice by reaching out to an attorney experienced with matters.